Table of Contents

-Also of interest to Indian Americans is India’s new dual citizenship policy, which was followed through its stages until the final policy was announced in the July 8th issue.
+Also of interest to Indian Americans is India’s new dual citizenship policy.
 People of Indian Origin (PIO) anywhere except Pakistan and Bangladesh can now have Indian citizenship.
 This comes with the stipulation that their country of residence allows it.
 The PIOs who take advantage of this Citizenship (Amendment) Ordinance 2005 will be called Overseas Citizens of India.
 The application card can be submitted anywhere in the world.
 In addition, the article announced a new entry visa called the U Visa, which is for long-term use and will be given to all OCI.
 This visa allows them to enter India at any time and for any length of time.

 Culture and BusinessIndia Abroad, in addition to covering individual achievements and news involving local and international politics and issues, also highlights religious and cultural events relevant to Indian Americans.
 Announcements and reviews of openings, gatherings, festivals, and news stories of interest to the readership grace the pages of India Abroad to inform the South Asian community of both local and national events.